-The architecture, the intricate maze of passages winding through the entire complex, the peace, the calm, the quiet…these are just a few things that make the Chedi a worthwhile getaway.
+The architecture, the décor, the service, the intricate maze of passages winding through the entire complex, the sophisticated ambience and the peace…these are just a few things that make the Chedi a worthwhile getaway.

-The rooms are large and spacious, decorated in that charming Arabic theme that transports you away from the harsh realities of our concrete jungles.
-The style is bucolic and timeless in its simplicity.
+The rooms are large and spacious, decorated in that charming, rustic Arabic style that transports you away from the harsh realities of our concrete jungles.
+The Chedi is simply bucolic and timeless in its simplicity.